richnguyen/PizzaStorePattern/README.md

-## A quick demo of the Abstract Factory Pattern
+# Abstract Factory Pattern - A Demo

+## Instruction

+- Run Main.java for the demo
+- The Abstract Factory is in PizzaIngredientFactory interface